csswizardry/csswizardry.github.com/_posts/2016-11-28-nesting-your-bem.md

 this because

 * they haven’t seen BEM before, and don’t know about the usage it enforces, or;
-* they’re being lazy and have spotted that—even though they shouldn’t—they can reuse the `.widget__title` styling inside of `.modal` and leave work five minutes early.
+* they’re being lazy and have spotted that — even though they shouldn’t — they can reuse the `.widget__title` styling inside of `.modal` and leave work five minutes early.